 This brings me to my next point.
 You want to vary your types of lodging.
 During our trip we stayed in hotels in Ybor City, Biloxi, New Orleans, and Ft.
 Walton Beach.
 In Ybor City, our goal was to eat dinner and see the Flamenco show at the Columbia Restaurant.
 Therefore we chose the Hilton Garden Inn for its proximity.

 In Biloxi, we chose Hard Rock Hotel because we didn’t have any sightseeing planned.
 We wanted a hotel with its own sights.
 Again, in New Orleans our goal was location.
 We chose the Royal Saint Charles because it was in the French Quarter.
-Therefore it was within walking distance or trolley stop of everything.
-Consequently, we chose the Wyndham Garden Inn in Ft.
+Therefore it was within walking distance or trolley stop of everything we wanted to do.
+Consequently, we chose the Wyndham Garden in Ft.
 Walton Beach because it was located on the beach.
-We went through Groupon for some of these to get good deals.

 Alternately, hotels aren’t always your best option.
 Consequently, we chose to go camping in Marianna while at Florida Caverns State Park to complete our nature experience.
 In Cedar Key we chose a condo where we could cook a romantic dinner.
 Our last night in Deland, we wanted a bit more luxury.
 We picked an inn with a suite complete with Jacuzzi tub.
 Again, your accommodations should reflect your reason for choosing that overnight destination.